vuejs/devtools-v6/docs/plugin/plugins-guide.md

 # Plugin Development Guide

-> :warning: This docs is WIP
+> :warning: This page is WIP

 ::: warning
 The API is only available in Vue Devtools 6+